stassa/louise/README.md

 ```

 Note that, in order to list the reduction of the Top program,
-`list_top_program_reduction/1` must first construct the Top program, and then
+`list_top_program_reduction/1` must first construct the Top program and then
 reduce it.
 Therefore, calling this listing predicate entails actually training
 Louise.
 This means that, if training must take a long time, so will the listing
 of the Top program reduction.
+To clarify, what is likely to take a long time is
+the _reduction_ step.

-Additionally, Louise reduces the Top program recursively, by feeding back the
+Optionally, Louise can reduce the Top program recursively, by feeding back each
 reduction to Plotkin's algorithm until the size of the reduction stops changing.
 `list_top_program_reduction/1` currently performs only the _first_ step of this
 process.
 This means the reduction listed by `list_top_program_reduction/1` might
-simultaneously be faster and larger than the result obtained with `learn/1`.
+simultaneously be faster and weaker (in the sense of leaving more redundant
+clauses in the learned hypothesis) than the result obtained with a call to
+`learn/1` etc.

 ### Listing the learned hypothesis

-The last step in Louise's learning procedure is the unfolding and excapsulation
+The last step in Louise's learning procedure is the _excapsulation_ of the
-of the reduced Top program as a set of definite clauses.
-The result of this step
+reduced Top program.
+Excapsulation is the opposite process of encapsulation.
+The
-is output directly by the learning predicates, `learn/[1,2,5]` and so this step,
+result of excapsulation is a set of definite clauses output directly by the
-too, has no explicit listing predicate.
+learning predicates, `learn/[1,2,5]`.
+Therefore this step has no explicit
+listing predicate.

 More detailed information about Louise's learning procedure is soon to follow.